-Dave has a wide range of experience in the building, infrastructure, emergency management and research sectors.
-The majority of his work involves the co-ordination of complex multi-agency projects within and across these sectors, working at project governance level.
+Dave has a wide range of experience across the building, infrastructure, emergency management and research sectors.
+The majority of his work involves the leadership and co-ordination of complex multi-agency projects across these sectors.

 Developing and facilitating crisis exercises is just one of Sandra’s areas of expertise.